 - Smell.
 Should be yeasty and beer-like.
 If it smells sharp and hasn’t been fed in the past 4-6 days, give it a feed and then give another sniff in 24-48 hours.

 - Bubbles.
 After a feeding, it should be active and bubbly within 24 hours.
 This is especially true for brand new starters on Day 1 and Day 6 feedings (which means you’ll see activity fairly soon).
 On other days it may be “quiet” or flat like pancake batter, but a quick stir should reveal a few bubbles.
 It’s important to squeeze the bag or give your starter a stir on a daily basis, just to make sure all the ingredients have a chance to get metabolized.

 - Color.
 Creamy, off-white.

 Have more questions?
 Check out our FAQs or read on below before leaving a comment.
-Most of your questions are probably answered in one of the two places.
-We also have several photo tutorials to help you troubleshoot any starter issues you may have.
+Most of your questions are most likely answered in one of the two places.
+We also have several tutorials to help you troubleshoot any starter issues you may have.

 And before you give away that last bag of starter, remember that there are over 250 Amish Friendship Bread recipes in the Recipe Box.
-That’s a lot of different ways to use your 1 cup of starter, and I’m coming up with new recipes all the time (you can get our latest cookbook with 50 quick and easy Amish Friendship Bread recipes here).
+That’s a lot of different ways to use your 1 cup of starter, and I’m coming up with new recipes all the time (check out our bestselling Quick and Easy Amish Friendship Bread Recipes cookbook here).
 So whatever you decide to do, have fun with it and remember to share whatever you bake with others. ♥